-Being a manager of a creative team requires you to have excellent listening skills, respect of your team members and an openness to new ideas.
+Being a manager of a creative team requires you to have excellent listening skills, respect for your team members and an openness to new ideas.

-As the manager of the team you need to have a vision of some future, better state.
-You also need to ensure that your team are bought into this vision.
+As the manager of the team, you need to have a vision of some future, better state.
+You also need to ensure that your team is bought into this vision.
 Strong communication skills are a must.
-Story telling is often a very effective method of getting your vision across to others.
+Storytelling is often a very effective method of getting your vision across to others.

 (Image Credit: John Athayde)

 Try using different scenarios for your vision and get feedback from your team on what they feel would be the best scenario for the most effective way to realize your vision.
 This can often enable a greater sense of ownership.

 You need to be inspirational.
 Make everyone feel that they are key to making some amazing things happen.